empathyco/x/packages/react-wrapper/README.md

 about them.

 The biggest challenge of this library is the DOM reconciliation.
-As the DOM is handled by both Vue and React, they expect to have full control of it, and if one library makes a change to the DOM, the other one shouldn't notice.
-If we omit slots, this can be done easily.
-As the `ReactWrapper` only renders a `div` which is then replace by the Vue component output, it only has to restore this `div` before it is destroyed, and manually destroy de Vue instance.
-To do so, we use the `componentWillUnmount` lifecycle hook.
+As the DOM is handled by both Vue and React, they expect to have full control of it, and if one library makes a change to the DOM.
+But, because `ReactWrapper` renders a `div`, and Vue content is inserted inside it, there are no problems.
+React has control of the app until this `div`, and Vue from that point.

 On the other hand, slots are a bit more complex.
-Slots work by using a special Vue component, `VueChildrenWrapper`, which receives React virtual nodes as props, and internally create a new React instance which renders its content in a non attached `div`, moving then this children next to the element rendered by `VueChildrenWrapper` (which is a comment).
-Like before, we have to reconcile these parts before making updates or unmounting the component.
-Using a Vue watcher, we can observe if the React nodes have changed, and if they have, we restore the React DOM nodes to the original div.
-We then instruct React to update these nodes, and when they have been modified, we move them back near the comment rendered by `VueChildrenWrapper`.
+Slots work by using a special Vue component, `VueChildrenWrapper`.
+This component renders a `div`, and receives React virtual nodes as props.
+When the `VueChildrenWrapper` component is mounted, it renders the React nodes inside it.
+Just like the `ReactWrapper` does with the children nodes.

+The problematic part here is unmounting a component which has animations.
+When the Vue component is destroyed, the React one should be destroyed too.
+The challenge is that Vue fires `beforeDestroy` and `destroyed` hooks before the component is removed from the DOM, and then it runs the leaving animations if it has.
+So the solution is to observe the nodes with a `MutationObserver`.
+If the nodes are detached, then it is safe to unmount the React component too.

 ![Flow diagram 1](./docs/assets/flow-diagram-1.png)
 ![Flow diagram 2](./docs/assets/flow-diagram-2.png)